Bardolph-Automation-Inc/bardolph/docs/web_install.rst

 .. note:: Python 3.5 or higher is required in all cases.
 If your system defaults to Python 2.x, you probably need to use `pip3` instead of `pip` throughout these instructions.
 Notable culprits here are Raspbian and Debian.
+You may even have to install `pip3` itself with `sudo apt-get install python3-pip`.

 After this intallation, the `lsc`, `lsrun`, and `lscap` commands will be placed into your `~/.local/bin` directory, which you should add to your